 Bird Sounds & Sunlight

 Hello!
 You are welcome to settle in and enjoy some poetry.
-You’ll find poems, rhyming and free verse, by Michael Orlando Mancarella.
+Here you’ll find poems, rhyming and free verse, by Michael Orlando Mancarella.
 A new one comes out every Saturday.
-Read here on the blog, or if you would prefer, you may sign up to receive the poems by email in newsletter format (also for free), at the bottom of the page.
+Read here on the blog, or if you would prefer, you may sign up to receive the poems as an email newsletter (also for free), at the bottom of the page.

 Archive